AI Image Has a Fake Watermark or Garbled Signature

 # SDXL

-- Higher CFG (6-7) — model commits more to "no watermark" if you specified it
+- CFG 6-7 — the model commits harder to "no watermark" once you've specified it

 Prevention

-• Bake no watermark, no signature, no text, no logo into your default negative-prompt template — always paste it
+• Bake watermark, signature, text, logo into your default SD negative-prompt template, and --no watermark, signature, text into your Midjourney preset.

-• Avoid stock photo / professional photography style words; use photograph / 35mm film instead
+• Avoid stock photo / professional photography style words; use photograph / 35mm film instead.
+This is the single highest-leverage habit because it works across all models.

-• Always check corners on every generated image before delivery
+• Always inspect corners on every generated image before delivery.

 Tags: #Image generation #Debug #Troubleshooting